-  Days 1-3: Our tour begins this afternoon (15.30) at the airport in Minsk, the capital of Belarus.
-From here we’ll begin our 4 ½ hour journey south to Pripyatsky National Park where we’ll spend three nights in the old Slavic town of Turov in a comfortable hotel located on the banks of the river.
+Day 1: The tour begins this afternoon at the airport in Minsk, the capital of Belarus.
+From here we’ll begin our 4½ hour journey south to Pripyatsky National Park where we’ll spend three nights in the old Slavic town of Turov.
+Here a comfortable hotel awaits us on the banks of the river.
+Night in Turov.

-The vast flood plain of the River Pripyat provides a habitat that is sadly lost from much of Western Europe.
-The 200,000 acre National Park encompass a rich mosaic of meandering rivers, lakes, small pools, wet grasslands, and patches of mixed forest, all of which provide a wild environment where nature is very much in control and where we’ll spend our time exploring.
+Days 2-3: The vast flood plain of the River Pripyat provides a habitat that is sadly lost from much of Western Europe.
+The 200,000 acre National Park encompasses a rich mosaic of meandering rivers, lakes, small pools, wet grasslands, and patches of mixed forest, all of which provide a wild environment where nature is very much in control and where we’ll spend our time exploring.

 During spring evenings, the meadows provide a gathering place for migrating waders as hundreds of Black-tailed Godwits and Ruff assemble, including many extremely colourful males.
 Elegant Spotted Redshanks are also found in good numbers, their snappy calls echoing in the evening air.
 These wet marshes are the perfect breeding grounds for one of Europe’s rarest waders, Great Snipe, and we’ll hope for good views of this elusive bird when we visit a lek to witness the remarkable and strange behaviour of the males vying for the attention of the females.
 We’ll also search for two other rare breeding waders, Terek and Marsh Sandpiper, and listening especially for the distinctive fluting call of the latter.
 The riparian willow forests here are home to another sought-after bird, the smart Azure Tit, and we’ll have a good chance of finding this little gem at probably the only place in Europe where it can be reliably seen.
 Not far from our hotel is a ringing station and we hope to pay this a visit during our stay.

-Days 4-6: This morning we travel to the Belovezhskaya Pushcha, a renowned World Natural Heritage Site.
+Days 4-6: The morning of Day 4 we’ll travel to the Belovezhskaya Pushcha, a renowned World Natural Heritage Site.
 Although the forest on the Polish side of the border is perhaps better known, this ancient primeval forest on the Belarus side is larger, more intact, and not as regularly visited.

 This solitude should make it easy to see herds of European Bison as well as Wild Boar, and Red and Roe Deer.
 Sometimes, and with great luck, it’s possible to encounter Wolf or Lynx.
 Following good trails we’ll search for the many birds that make this vast forest their home.
 Black, Grey-headed, and Middle Spotted Woodpeckers, Crested Tit, Common Crossbill, and numerous Hawfinches are all possible.
 We’ll stay out late to look for Pygmy Owl too, but the real prize will be a sighting of a Great Grey Owl – a few pairs breed in this forest – or a Tengmalm’s Owl, and our local guides will do their best to show these to us.
 Another special bird of the region that we’ll look for here is Aquatic Warbler.
 This rare species is restricted to the wetlands and marshes of central eastern Europe and we’ll make a special effort to find it.

-Days 7-8: This morning we’ll begin our journey to Berezinsky National Park.
+Days 7-8: The morning of Day 7 we’ll begin our journey north to Berezinsky National Park.
 The reserve was established 90 years ago and since then it has gained international recognition.
 It’s listed in the World Network of Biosphere Reserves as a Ramsar Area and an International Bird Area.
 Particularly common here are pine groves with an emerald-like moss carpet and a variety of bilberry, blueberry and heather shrub.

 Amongst a mix of mature deciduous and damp spruce forest we’ll look for woodpeckers such as Three-toed and White-backed, and flycatchers including Red-breasted and Collared.
 These forests are home to Black Grouse, Hazel Grouse, and Capercaillie, and we may, with luck, encounter one or more of these species in and around the area.

-Day 9: Early this morning we’ll head back to Minsk Airport where the tour ends at 07.00am.
+Day 9: Early this morning we’ll head back to Minsk Airport where the tour ends.